 It’s easy to imagine that someone who endured such torture, pain and loss would be full of anger, bitterness and hatred.
 I’d understand if she lost all hope for the possibility of a bright future.
 But by the grace of God, she remained confident in her hope in Jesus.
 Wow!

 “No pit is so deep that He is not deeper still.
 With Jesus, even in our darkest moments the best remains, and the very best is yet to be.” – Corrie ten Boom

 “You are my hiding place and my shield; I hope in your word.” – Psalm 119:116

-Thank you Lord that we can hope in your word and your goodness even in our darkest of circumstances.
-Help me to hope in you, no matter what this day brings.
-In Jesus’ name, amen.
+Thank you Lord that we can hope in Your word and Your goodness even in our darkest of circumstances.
+Help me to hope in You, no matter what the day brings.
+In Jesus’ name, Amen.